Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$: Different formulae

 \subsection{Hurwitz zeta function}

-If we recall the expression in \eqrefe{HN_final_v2}, we can use it and repeat the steps outlined previously.
-After all is put together, we find that for all complex $k \neq -1$:
+After all is put together, one finds that for all complex $k \neq -1$:

-It's not possible to turn this integral into the one from equation \eqrefe{Hurwitz_zeta_rel1}, and the reason is cause two of the terms outside of the integral differ between the two formulae.
+It is not possible to turn this integral into the one from equation \eqrefe{Hurwitz_zeta_rel1}, and the reason is because two of the terms outside of the integral differ between the two formulae.